-Any electioneering communication, other than a telephone call, shall prominently state: "Paid electioneering communication paid for by (Name and address of person paying for the communication)."
-For disclaimers on telephone calls, see Chapter 15: Telephone Solicitation.
+Any electioneering communication, other than a text message or a telephone call, shall prominently state: "Paid electioneering communication paid for by (Name and address of person paying for the communication)."
+For disclaimers on text messages or telephone calls, see Chapter 15: Text Message or Telephone Solicitation.
 Any person who fails to include the disclaimer in any electioneering communication that is required to contain such disclaimer commits a misdemeanor of the first degree, punishable as provided in Section 775.082 or 775.083, Florida Statutes.